GLOBAL MARKETS-Euro rises on ECB lending talk, world stocks fall

 By Walter Brandimarte

-Key U.S. stock indices were mixed early in the afternoon, though supported by reports that the ECB is considering lending to the International Monetary Fund to bail out troubled euro zone economies.
+Key U.S. stock indices were mixed at midday, though supported by reports that the ECB is considering lending to the International Monetary Fund to bail out troubled euro zone economies.
 For details see [ID:nL5E7MH2MW].

 U.S. Treasury prices fell as the borrowing costs of troubled European countries declined slightly, reducing the appeal for safe-haven assets.